seleniumbase/SeleniumBase/README.md

 * OPTIONAL: [Download PhantomJS](https://bitbucket.org/ariya/phantomjs/downloads) (only if you want to run headless browser automation)
 * For everything you download, put those files in your PATH. (``Environmental Variables`` on a Windows machine)

+If you want to verify that you successfully installed the web drivers, **[follow these instructions](https://github.com/mdmintz/SeleniumBase/blob/master/help_docs/verify_webdriver.md)**.

 #### **Step 1:** Download or Clone SeleniumBase to your local machine